opencybersecurityalliance/kestrel-huntbook/README.md

 ### 3. Open huntbook files on GitHub directly

 You can open `*.ipynb` huntbook files on GitHub.
 This is a fallback option if [Kestrel cloud sandbox](#1-launch-a-kestrel-cloud-sandbox) is not working.
 This option only allows you to view huntbooks, but not re-execute or adjust any hunt steps.
-In addition, Kestrel syntax highlight is not supported with this approach, so this approach should only be used when other options are not avaliable.
+In addition, Kestrel syntax highlight is not supported with this approach, and this is just a fallback approach when other options are not avaliable.

 ## How to Contribute